jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 ## Flatten An Array Test

 Let's write our first test.
-Inside the `src` folder there is a folder called algos which contains two files: `flatten.js` and `flatten.test.js`
+Inside the `src` folder there is a folder called `Algos` which contains two files: `flatten.js` and `flatten.test.js`

 <img src="https://i.imgur.com/YyYVKdg.png" />